cs222wa/1DV449_cs222wa/Laboration 2/temp.md

 * The sessions are not timed out.
 * Authentication tokens should be invalidated when logged out, which they are currently not.
 * Sessions ID’s does not rotate after login, at the moment they remain the same throughout the full session.
+* Session ID's are not destroyed after logoug.
 * Data is not sent through an encrypted connection – uses http, not https.

 ######Consequences
-None hashed passwords are a security risk since they are not protected should the database be compromised.
-If a logged in user doesn’t log out but simply closes the tab while sessions are not timed out another user can open the same address and automatically be logged in.
-Authentication tokens should not be acceptable to use once the user has been logged out.
+* None hashed passwords are a security risk since they are not protected when stored as clear text.
+* If a logged in user doesn’t log out but simply closes the tab (not the entire browser) when a session are not timed out another user can then open up the same address hours later and automatically be logged in, being fully authenticated as the previous user.
+* Authentication tokens should not be acceptable to use once the user has been logged out.
-The sessions ID does not change after a user is logged in – this makes hijacking sessions much easier.
+* If a sessions ID isn't changed after a user logs in/ terminated after a user logs out, hijacking sessions immediately becomes much easier.
-A non encrypted connection sends all information in clear text, making interception very easy. [#1, page 8]
+* When a non encrypted connection sends all information between the client and server in clear text, interception of sensetive information becomes very easy. [#1, page 8]

 ######Suggested measures
-* Store passwords with hash in database.
+* Store passwords with hash in database. [#1, page 12]
-* Set a time out / max length to sessions [#2, Session Expiration]
+* Set a time out / max length to sessions [#2, chapter: Session Expiration]
-* Invalidate Authentication Tokens when user logs out of the application.
+* Make sure sessions are terminated and authentication tokens are invalidated when a user logs out of the application. [#1, page 8]
-* When a successful login has been made, assign logged in user a new sessionID – [#2, Session Expiration]
+* When a successful login has been made, assign logged in user a new sessionID – [#1, page 8] [#2, Session Expiration]
-* Make sure the application uses https when sending data between client and server.
+* Make sure the application uses an encrypted connection while sending data between client and server. [#1, page 8]

 ###Missing Function Level Access Control
 ######Estimated risk